It is too late to apply for courses starting in autumn 2022: the closing date was 17 November 2021.

 You choose which courses to apply to.
-You can apply to a maximum of 4 NHS funded course centres.
+You can apply to a maximum of four NHS funded courses.
 (People currently training as clinical psychologists are employed by the NHS.
 These arrangements may be amended for candidates entering training in 2018, but this is unclear at this stage.
 Please see the Funding page for more information.)
 You can apply to as many of the self-funded courses as you wish.
 Please read the information about each course carefully to ensure you meet their entry requirements before you make your choice.

 All the courses are approved by the Health & Care Professions Council and make you eligible to apply for registration with them as a clinical psychologist.
 All the courses are also accredited by the British Psychological Society.
 The qualification is a doctoral level degree which combines academic and practical training, including both clinical placements and research.

 These courses are very demanding so should not usually be combined with any other job or academic course.

-For most courses there is no accreditation of prior learning or experience: all trainees must complete the full programme of training to qualify.
+For the majority of courses there is no accreditation of prior learning or experience: all trainees must complete the full programme of training to qualify.
 Attendance throughout the course is mandatory, including the induction period.
-The exception is the University of Edinburgh and the University of Glasgow, both of which consider certain masters degrees for recognition.
+The exceptions are the University of Edinburgh and the University of Glasgow, both of which consider certain masters degrees for recognition of prior learning.